SohaT7/Purchase_Analysis/README.md

 * SQL

 ### Description:
+Part one of this project runs multiple queries on the dataset to retrieve some general information from Google Analytics.
+Part two of the project comprises of building a machine learning model to help predict whther a visitor will make a purchase while active on the website or not.

+### Part ONE: Running Queries
+Queries were run on the dataset to calculate the percentage of purchasers versus non-purchasers, top 10 products by revenue, top 10 countries by visitors, and number of visitors by Channel Grouping (also referred to as simply "Channel" herein) type.

+#### Percentage of Purchasers versus Non-Purchasers

+#### Top 10 Products by Revenue

+#### Top 10 Countries by Visitors

+#### Visitors by Channel

+### Part TWO: Machine Learning Model
-The machine learning model create din BigQuery using SQL consisted of training the model, followed by evaluating the model, and finally making predictions for whether a visitor will make a purchase while active on the website or not.
+The machine learning model created in BigQuery using SQL consisted of training the model, followed by evaluating the model, and finally making predictions for whether a visitor will make a purchase while active on the website or not.
 For the purposes of trainng, evaluating, and making predictions via the model, the first 9 months, following 2 months, and the last 1 month worth of data was used.

 #### Training the Model
 Since our model aims to predict whether a visitor will make a purchase or not, we use logistic regression.
 To train the model, the first 9 months of data, from August 01, 2016 till April 30, 2017, was used.